mrhiroman/newgrounds-proxy-reimagined/README.md

 This mod helps to bypass Newgrounds/Cloudflare block in Russia and download songs for GD using a changeable proxy

+Important: stock proxy by dankmeme works only with Zapret and game filter on!

 ---

 Geode release: When I get a permission from original authors